maurer2/ffcmdshow/README.md

 Add some feline flair to the Powerlevel10k (https://github.com/romkatv/powerlevel10k) command line theme using emojis and nerd-fonts (https://www.nerdfonts.com/cheat-sheet).

+Changes need to be made int the `p10k.zsh` config file, which is automatically created in the user's home directory during the p10k installation, e.g. `/Users/$username/.p10k.zsh`

 ## Positions

 ![All positions](./screenshot.png)